© 2026 SimplyTrust Software Inc.

-Divorce rewrites your legal defaults — make sure your trust, beneficiaries, and powers of attorney reflect your life now, not your marriage then.
+Divorce rewrites your legal defaults — your trust, beneficiaries, and powers of attorney may need updating to reflect your life now, not your marriage then.

 Divorce ends a marriage, but it doesn't automatically remove your ex-spouse from your financial life.
 They may still be named as your beneficiary, your trustee, your healthcare proxy, or the person authorized to manage your finances if you're incapacitated.